brettshollenberger/codecabulary/Angular Forms In-Depth.md

 #### The Data-Binding Layer

 `ngModel` watches the view value and model value and updates each accordingly.
 It verifies the validity of inputs based on the directives defined on them, and adds CSS classes `ng-dirty` and `ng-pristine` accordingly. `ngModel` also uses the `validationErrorKey` (`required`, `email`) to set specific classes, like `ng-invalid-email`, which can be hooked into to define specific feedback to the user.
 The inputs and form also expose an `$error` object which tracks these errors, and can be used for presenting error messages to the user.

+#### Suggestions for the future of Angular forms

+Angular forms present duplication of concerns by way of validations and database interactions.
+According to the ActiveRecord pattern, model instances should be responsible for presenting their data, verifying its validity, and providing an interface for retrieving that data from the database and persisting changed versions back.
+By allowing models to define their save functionality and validations, we can provide a set of reasonable defaults (clicking a submit button calls a model instance's `save` method, and validation directives are added appropriately as defined by the model object).
+We can go a step further in factoring out common validation types like required and email such that a model class merely needs to define that it uses these validations, and Angular takes care of validating those concerns; domain-specific validations could still be added on top of these, and remain DRY by writing them in a single location.